evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 # Abstract

-This project presents the design and implementation of a MongoDB-backed proof of concept for an OSDP access controller and reader test bench.
-The system combines a Raspberry Pi 3B, a custom STM32 Blue Pill bridge, an RS-485 physical layer, relay-driving hardware, a Flask and Socket.IO backend, a React operator interface, and a MongoDB database named `osdp_access`.
-The database stores users, credentials, schedules, reader state, raw events, access decisions, and system diagnostics.
+This project's all about getting a proof-of-concept OSDP access controller off the ground, with MongoDB right at its core.
+I used real hardware - a Raspberry Pi 3B, my own STM32 Blue Pill bridge, RS-485 communication, relay-driving hardware, a Flask backend, and a React operator panel - all tied together through a MongoDB database named `osdp_access` and live Socket.IO updates.
+Every important piece of data, from users and credentials to schedules, hardware events, access decisions, and diagnostics, ends up in MongoDB.

-This project is suitable for the Databases II course because it uses MongoDB as a real NoSQL database in a nontrivial hardware-software system.
-Rather than being a purely academic CRUD exercise, it grew out of a practical engineering need: building a flexible controller that could be used to test readers during firmware development.
-The database was designed in parallel with the physical prototype, the bridge firmware, and the backend and frontend software.
+Forget textbook CRUD demos.
+This grew out of actual firmware development, where I needed a flexible controller for real reader hardware.
+The database, hardware, firmware, and both software layers all evolved together and kept influencing each other as the project moved forward.

-The report explains the project at three levels.
-First, it explains the access-control context, OSDP, and the physical prototype.
-Second, it explains the software architecture: STM32 bridge firmware behavior, backend API logic, frontend UI workflow, and Raspberry Pi deployment.
-Third, it explains the MongoDB data model in detail, including collections, document structure, indexing, embedding versus referencing decisions, representative queries, and backup and restore tooling.
-The report also includes annotated commands and code excerpts to show how the implementation works line by line.
+The report breaks the project into three main blocks.
+First, it gives context: what access controllers do, what OSDP is about, and how the prototype looks and works.
+Second, it dives into the software: STM32 firmware details, backend API flows, frontend logic, and deployment on the Raspberry Pi.
+Third, it zooms in on MongoDB: the collections, document structure, indexing choices, when to embed versus reference, example queries, plus backup and restore.
+I also included annotated code and command snippets wherever the implementation details mattered.

 Keywords: MongoDB, NoSQL, access control, OSDP, RS-485, STM32 Blue Pill, Raspberry Pi, PyMongo, audit logging, embedded systems